OpenSrcCM/CM-Plan-Site/README.md

  > 1. Having sufficient memory in your workstation is assumed.
  > 2. All above Prerequisites can be installed on Windows or Mac workstations.
  > 3. The following commands assume these prerequisites have been installed on your workstation as prescribed.
+ >> a.
+Address all sections of the Install Git procedure before moving on.

 * Using the git command-line window, prepare to your workstation with the following commands from your home directory: